Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

   - **Differences Between Class Averages (Checkbox 2)**:
     - A third image is presented showing the pixel-wise differences between average healthy and average infected leaves.
     - This helps the user understand subtle variations between the two categories, even if they are not immediately obvious to the human eye.
-    - All three visuals—Healthy Average, Infected Average, and Difference Image—are displayed side by side.
   - **Image Montage per Class (Checkbox 3)**:
     - Users can select a label ("Healthy" or "Powdery Mildew") via a dropdown menu.
     - Upon clicking the Create Montage button, a new set of randomly sampled, pre-labeled images is displayed in a montage format.